AltimateAI/vscode-dbt-power-user/media/previews.md

+#### While developing the model, see the results of the dbt model as well as the actual SQL query in the query panel

+TO DO - results gif with query

-Query results panel shows the results of dbt model as well as actual SQL query.
-You can perform operations like filter, group by, order on the results data as well as create different types of charts from this data.
-Query results can also be exported as CSV and you can generate summary of the query as well.
+### Analyze the results data with operations like 'filter', 'group by' as well as create different types of charts or just export the data as CSV etc.

+TO DO - EDA and export gif

+### Quickly understand complex dbt models (sometimes written by others) by generating query explanations

-TODO - gif exporting
+TODO - query explanation gif